-The RTQ2104BP not only implements the high-side MOSFET switch peak current limit but also provides the sourcing current limit and sinking current limit for low-side MOSFET switch.
-With these current protections, the IC can easily control inductor current at both side MOSFET switches and avoid current runaway for short-circuit condition.
+The RTQ2104GSP-QA not only implements the high-side MOSFET switch peak current limit but also provides the sourcing current limit for low-side MOSFET switch.
+Besides, the RTQ2104BGSP-QA further provides sinking current limit for low-side MOSFET switch.
+With these current protections, the IC can easily control inductor current at both side MOSFET switch and avoid current runaway for short-circuit condition.

 For the low-side MOSFET switch sourcing current limit, there is a specific comparator in internal circuitry to compare the low-side MOSFET switch sourcing current to the low-side MOSFET switch sourcing current limit at the end of every clock cycle.
-When the low-side MOSFET switch sourcing current is higher than the low-side MOSFET switch sourcing current limit which is high-side MOSFET switch current limit ( $I{LIM}$ ) multiplied by 0.95 (typically), the new switching cycle is not initiated until inductor current limit.
+When the low-side MOSFET switch sourcing current is higher than the low-side MOSFET switch sourcing current limit which is high-side MOSFET switch current limit ( $I{LIM_H}$ ) multiplied by 0.95 (typically), the new switching cycle is not initiated until inductor current limit.